coldmanck/RVL-BERT/README.md

 # RVL-BERT
-This folder accompanies the IEEE Access paper "[Visual Relationship Detection with Visual-Linguistic Knowledge from Multimodal Representations](https://arxiv.org/abs/2009.04965)" and contains validation experiments code and the models on the SpatialSense and the VRD dataset.
+This repository accompanies our IEEE Access paper "[Visual Relationship Detection with Visual-Linguistic Knowledge from Multimodal Representations](https://arxiv.org/abs/2009.04965)" and contains validation experiments code and the models on the SpatialSense and the VRD dataset.

 ## Installation